BlackFalcons/Eternal-Life/README.md

 The script is made to do easy repetetive tasks even easier by making the process much shorter for the administrator himself.

 ## Features
+- Display if the AD user is locked.
-- Get information about selected user.
+- Display selected AD User's username
+- Display employee ID.
 - Password changer.
-- Wipe terminal.
 - Select new user.